vedderb/bldc/lispBM/README.md

 (get-speed)
 ```

 Get speed in meters per second.
-Requires that the number of wheel diameter, gear ratio and number of motor poles are set up correctly.
+Requires that the number of motor poles, wheel diameter and gear ratio are set up correctly.

 #### get-dist
 ```clj
 (get-dist)
 ```

 Get the distance traveled since start in meters.
-As with (get-speed) this requires that the number of wheel diameter, gear ratio and number of motor poles are set up correctly.
+As with (get-speed) this requires that the number of motor poles, wheel diameter and gear ratio are set up correctly.

 #### get-batt
 ```clj